SrinandanKota/DistributedSystems/DistributedCoinFlippingGame/README.md

 on-line coin  flipping game that is not only just as "fair", but also the problem of making sure that the loser actually pays, with the support of implementation of Stellar.

 The first challenge is replacing the "coin flip" mechanism with some online equivalent.
 Let's say we now have two parties, Alice and Bob, who all want to select a number with equal probability.
 Here's one attempt at such a protocol.
 Each of them picks a random number, e.g. Alice chooses 0, Bob chooses 1.
 They tell each other their numbers, and they combine the output as val = 00; 01; 10 or 11.
 Alice (first participant) wins if val = 00 or 11 (i.e., two numbers are the same).
-Otherwise, Bob
-(second participant) wins (if val = 01 or 10 (i.e., two numbers are different)).
-If both of them chose their random numbers independently
-, this would indeed work.
+Otherwise, Bob (second participant) wins (if val = 01 or 10 (i.e., two numbers are different)).
+If both of them chose their random numbers independently, this would indeed work.
 But remember that we are doing this over the Internet, and there is no way to ensure that they all send their numbers "simultaneously".
 Alice might wait until she hears Bob's numbers before broadcasting hers.
 If she does this, you can see how it is trivial for her to make the final output be whatever she wants.
 We cannot design the protocol to convince every party involved that none of the other parties can cheat.
 To solve this problem, one possible solution is that we can use hash commitments by following the two-round protocol below:

 Round 1: Each participant chooses a random number by calling appropriate random number generation function (most program languages like
 C and Java provide such functions).
 For example, Alice first picks x and Bob picks y, independently.
 Then each participant feeds her/his